-The disempowering experience of violence against women will be the main focus in chapter four.
+The disempowering experience of violence against women is the main focus in chapter four.
 Violence in forms of abuse and assault; physical, psychological, and sexual are dominant means of asserting patriarchal domination over women.
-In the first section of this chapter, I will understand the reasons behind the silence of laws on women in the private and family sphere.
-I will map out why despite shaping the domestic sphere, it is difficult for laws to challenge the violence and discrimination which women experience.
+In the first section of this chapter, I understand the reasons behind the silence of laws on women in the private and family sphere.
+I map out why despite shaping the domestic sphere, it is difficult for laws to challenge the violence and discrimination which women experience.
 I highlight how the laws play a significant role in constructing the domestic sphere and yet are hesitant in entering it to undo the patriarchal discrimination.
 In the second section, I seek to establish that violence is an important instrument of patriarchal oppression through which women are subordinated.
-In order to do so I will focus will be on the violence against women which is experienced in the public and within the family which laws are hesitant to address.
-I also seek to critically analyse selection legislations on the gender-based violence and the impact they have on weakening patriarchy.
-In the third section, I will analyse whether the domestic sphere, challenges patriarchy or continues it.
-Is it possible that the domestic sphere safeguards patriarchy by limiting the access of laws? in this chapter is address question like, can women be empowered or equal in India if violence against them is tolerated just because it happens within the domestic sphere?
+In order to do so I focus will be on the violence against women which is experienced in the public and within the family which laws are hesitant to address.
+I critically analysed select legislations on the gender-based violence and the impact they have on weakening patriarchy.
+In the third section, I analysed whether the domestic sphere, challenges patriarchy or continues it.
+Is it possible that the domestic sphere safeguards patriarchy by limiting the access of laws?
+In this chapter is address question like, can women be empowered or equal in India if violence against them is tolerated just because it happens within the domestic sphere?
 Can the political and legal system afford to be silent over the violence against women?
 Can current laws even weaken the patriarchal domination over women within the domestic?
 Or does the notion of women's empowerment ignore the violence which women face within the family?
 I conclude this chapter by presenting some remarks on these issues.

 The fifth chapter tries to bring together all my findings and discuss the need to subvert the close relationship between women's empowerment and patriarchy.
-This chapter will focus on making recommendations to subvert the influence of patriarchy on women's empowerment.
-I try to provide for strategizes and techniques to combat the continuing influence of patriarchy on the political sphere, the workplace, and the domestic realm.
+I proved an overview of all the chapters and uncover the relationship between women's empowerment and patriarchy in India This chapter focused on making recommendations to subvert the influence of patriarchy on women's empowerment.
+I provide for some strategizes and techniques to combat the continuing influence of patriarchy on the political sphere, the workplace, and the domestic realm.

 My research attempts to address in, a modest way, the loopholes existing within the political and legal system which limit women's equality and empowerment and the continuity of patriarchy.
-In doing so, I hope to suggest some effective means of empowering women to achieve the goals of equality, freedom and justice as enshrined within the Constitution of India.
+In doing so, I suggest some means of empowering women to achieve the goals of equality, freedom and justice as enshrined within the Constitution of India.